 Excessive eating or increased appetite is called polyphagia.
 It is important to maintain your cat’s diet by feeding the right amount of food and nutrients that it needs.
 You should carefully follow the feeding guidelines on the packet of food to know how many grams you should give your cat.

 Observe the following possible causes of frequent hunger in your feline and look for a solution immediately:

 1. Low-Quality Food

-High-quality cat foods are always preferred as they tend to reach the cat’s nutritional needs compared to the low-quality ones.
+High-quality cat foods are always preferred as they reach the cat’s nutritional needs better compared to the low-quality ones.
 Like the fast foods that we eat, substandard cat foods also don’t satisfy their hunger.